noah-nash/joplin-arm64-darwin-guide/README.md

 cd joplin
 ```

-### Modify Joplin .json files

-You will need to update some dependency versions to those that are M1 native. (don't worry it's easy).
-See: [this PR for a list of files.](https://github.com/laurent22/joplin/pull/5598)
+### Change target architecture

-In addition, you will have to change the target arch from x64 to arm64 in app-desktop/package.json.
+In addition, you will have to change the build flag's target arch from x64 to arm64 in app-desktop/package.json.
 See: [this PR for what to change](https://github.com/laurent22/joplin/pull/5537)

 ### Install npm packages